morgangte/coras-navigator/README.md

-# GUARDIAN Prototype
+# CORAS Navigator

-This is the GUARDIAN Risk Assistant implementation for Cybersecurity Risk Assessment.
+This is the CORAS Navigator.
+An LLM-Based Assistant for Cybersecurity Risk Assessment.

 ## Quick Start